 This process of “weeding out” students has its highs and lows.
 Since massage has become popular for vocational schools to incorporate into their programs, individuals that were not specifically motivated toward a career in manual therapy have found their way into the classroom.
 After beginning the program, these students sometimes realize they don’t even like to touch people!
 These individuals (and their instructors) would benefit from an opportunity to opt-out early.
 The thing that concerns me is the idea that a committed student could be turned away unfairly.
-I have taught students that had emotional trauma, depression, partial blindness, weight issues, body perception issues among other circumstances.
+I have taught students that had emotional trauma, depression, partial blindness, weight issues, body perception issues, among other circumstances.

 I have watched as the students overcame their insecurities and developed skills they never thought possible.
 Have they all gone on to be massage therapists?
-No. Did they all develop the skills needed to be great massage therapist?
+No. Did they all develop the skills needed to be a great massage therapist?
 Probably not, but I can say the same for the student who didn’t study or pay attention.
-My question is: Should it up to me (or anybody else) to decide what a student is or is not capable of before they are given the chance to find out?
+My question is: Should it up to me (or anybody else) to decide what a student is or is not capable of before they are given a chance to find out?
 What do you think?